danbars/form-builder/enrichLang.md

 The form-builder language is implemented as three main parts:
 1. Ace editor - for highlight and autocomplete editor
 2. `nearley.js` parser - turns form-definition into structured json
 3. A builder that turns the json into html

+In addition, there's a help file

 ### Adding to Ace editor